-Any new contractor on the project that has any responsibility to install, inspect, or maintain erosion or sediment control measures will sign the contractor's certification on a copy of the NOI and will submit it to the local EAC.
+Any new roadway/utility contractor on the project that has any responsibility to install, inspect, or maintain erosion or sediment control measures will sign the contractor's certification on a copy of the NOI and will submit it to the local EAC.
+Any home owner/contractor on the project that begins home construction on any lot shall be required to obtain subsequent coverage using TDEC form CN-1249.
 Any correspondence with TDEC or any EAC will reference the tracking number assigned by TDEC to the project.
 The General Contractor will submit a Notice of Termination (NOT) after the complete installation and successful establishment of the final stabilization activities at the site.